diyaayay/processing-language-server-extension/PROGRESS.md

 The [NPM Java](https://www.npmjs.com/package/java) package we're currently using is optimized for OpenJDK 7, while the Processing release works best with JDK 17.

+# Week-4

+I have set up the latest Processing 4.3 version to run locally on the server side and execute sketches in the extension host.
+This involved fetching JavaFX externally and creating a `JavaFX.jar`, generating a new `JRE` for Processing 4.3, and integrating the latest Processing `core.jar`.

+The goal now is to find a concrete way to set up this build so that it can be used for future work and to streamline the process of running Processing from VSCode or any Electron frontend.

 ## Next Steps

-In the coming weeks, the goal is to transition to a fully working Processing 4.1+ or 4.3 environment and then implement LSP features for it.
+In the coming weeks, the goal is to setup a client/server JSON-RPC architecture using VSCode LSP extension API and LSP docs, and to implement LSP features.